Scroll to navigation

 Print all routes in OVS routing table, This includes routes cached from system routing table and user configured routes.

-Delete ipv4_address/plen route from OVS routing table.
+Delete ip/plen route from OVS routing table.

 OVS builds ARP cache by snooping are messages.
 This command shows ARP cache table.